Jan 31, 2021 - Education

 Surprise findings of family relationships uncovered by a DNA test can have an emotional impact, and the discovery could impact your patient’s health.

 Probably the most dramatic impact would be if a patient discovered through DNA testing that their parents are not their biological parents.
-A healthcare provider can offer understanding and grief support to handle such a discovery.
+To handle such a discovery, a healthcare provider can offer understanding and grief support.

-But perhaps most relevant for a healthcare provider is that discovering new genetic connections would change a patient’s reported family health history, a cornerstone for many medical records.
-A patient may be forced to disregard their family medical history and not be able to replace it right away with an accurate report.
-For some people, it is a long road to identify a newfound biological parent, to make contact with them, request family medical information, and receive answers.
+However, perhaps most relevant for a healthcare provider is that discovering new genetic connections would change a patient’s reported family health history, a cornerstone for many medical records.
+A patient may be forced to disregard their family medical history and be unable to replace it immediately with an accurate report.
+For some people, it is a long road to identify a newfound biological parent, make contact with them, request family medical information, and receive answers.
 For some, that information might never come.

-A healthcare provider should take into account the different aspects and impacts of a family discovery, let your patient know they are not alone in their experience, and begin looking into the options.
+A healthcare provider should consider the different aspects and impacts of a family discovery, let your patient know they are not alone in their experience, and begin looking into the options.
 Referring them to the Navigating Unexpected Relationships page on the 23andMe customer website, if they have not already found their way to it, can be a great start.

 An example of how to opt into DNA Relatives that includes a warning.